 Constructor references are a powerful feature often used with streams and collections.
 They provide a clean, concise way to create new objects from elements of streams or collections.
 Consider the following example, where constructor references simplify the process of converting data within collections.

-In this example, we convert a List
+In this example, we convert a List of names to user objects:

 public class User {